-G. Occupancy Percentage for Multifamily Housing
+G. Occupancy Percentage for Multifamily Housing/Office of Healthcare Program Properties

-- 1. The occupancy percentage must be recorded by the inspectors for all Multifamily Housing and Office of HealthCare Programs properties prior to sample generation.
-Occupancy percentage is calculated by dividing the total number of occupied units by the total number of all units and then multiplying the result by 100. - 2.
-Enter this information in the Comments field (the first three spaces) of the Property Information Tab as an integer with the "%" sign with no spaces between them (e.g. 87%).
-Any Multifamily Housing and Office of HealthCare Program property inspection that is uploaded without the occupancy percentage will be rejected.
+- 1. The occupancy percentage must be recorded by the inspectors for all Multifamily Housing and Office of Healthcare Program properties prior to sample generation.
+Occupancy percentage is calculated by dividing the total number of occupied units by the total number of all units and then multiplying the result by 100. - Enter this information in the Comments field (the first three spaces) of the Property Information Tab as an integer with the "%" sign with no spaces between them (e.g. 87%).
+Any Multifamily Housing or Office of Healthcare Program property inspection that is uploaded without the occupancy percentage will be rejected.